MiSTer-devel/PC88_MiSTer/readme.md

 * CPU Speeds (4MHz and 8MHz)
 * 2 Floppy Drives using D88 format
 * Sound chip YM2603 by default and ADPCM
+* Mouse support (Changed between Mouse and Joypad on the OSD)

 ## Installation
 Copy the PC88_\*.rbf file to the root of the SD card.
 Create a **PC8801** folder on the root/games of the card, and place PC8801 floppies (\*.D88) inside this folder.